 Quartus II software provides comprehensive online documentation that answers many of the questions that may arise when using the software.
-The documentation is accessed from the menu in the Help window.
+The documentation is accessed from the Help menu.
 To get some idea of the extent of documentation provided, it is worthwhile for the reader to browse through the Help menu.
 For instance, selecting Help > How to Use Help gives an indication of what type of help is provided.

-The user can quickly search through the Help topics by selecting Help > Search, which opens a dialog box into which key words can be entered.
+The user can quickly search through the Help topics by selecting Help > Search, which opens a dialog box into which keywords can be entered.
 Another method, context-sensitive help, is provided for quickly finding documentation for specific topics.
 While using most applications, pressing the F1 function key on the keyboard opens a Help display that shows the commands available for the application.